Generate Multiple Pretty URL Presentations with Marp and JavaScript

 That’s it for today.

-If you have a Git repository with all of your Markdown presentation files, you can now build them all in a single go, just like a static site generator.
+If you have a Git repository with all of your Markdown presentation files, you can now build them all in a single go and produce a website with pretty URLs, just like a static site generator.

 Now you can focus on writing and worry less about building and distributing.